-Any pension surplus or deficit is a joint responsibility of the members and employers and may affect future contribution rates related to full-time members.
+Any pension surplus or deficit is a joint responsibility of the members and employers and may affect future contribution rates.
 The College does not recognize any share of the Plan's pension surplus or deficit as insufficient information is available to identify the College's share of the underlying pension assets and liabilities.
-The most recent actuarial valuation filed with pension regulators as at January 1, 2024 indicated an actuarial surplus on a going concern basis of \$5.3 billion (January 1, 2023 - \$4.7 billion).
-Contributions to the Plan and its associated retirement compensation arrangements made during the year by the College amounted to \$8,653,010 (2023 - \$6,998,796) and are included as an expense in the Consolidated Statement of Operations.
+The most recent actuarial valuation filed with pension regulators as at January 1, 2025 indicated an actuarial surplus on a going concern basis of \$6.1 billion (January 1, 2024 - \$5.3 billion).
+Contributions to the Plan and its associated retirement compensation arrangements made during the year by the College amounted to \$8,694,608 (2024 - \$8,653,010) and are included as an expense in the Consolidated Statement of Operations.